Custom-Fitted Moon Boot for Optimal Healing

 Our clinic offers a HICAPS facility for on-the-spot insurance claims, potentially covering part of your consultation and possibly the CAM boot itself, leaving you to only pay the gap.

 If you have private health insurance, please verify with your insurer what is covered under your policy.
-Due to privacy regulations, we cannot provide specific insurance advice, so it’s important to check directly with your insurance provider.
+Due to privacy regulations, we are unable to provide specific insurance advice, so it’s important to check directly with your insurance provider.

 Recommended Accessories for Your CAM Boot